jonastonny/photoshare/README.md

-# photoshare
+# Photoshare
 A photo sharing service

-A photo sharing service build by Niels Dawartz, Jonas Lomholdt and Jonas Tonny Nielsen as part of a course at IT University of Copenhagen.
+A photo sharing service build by Niels Dawartz, Jonas Lomholdt, Nicklas Frederiksen and Jonas Tonny Nielsen as part of a course (System Architecture and Security) at IT University of Copenhagen.